Animal Assisted Psychotherapy

-It is well known that the presence of animals can have a significant impact on human beings.
+It is well known that the presence of animals can have a significant, positive impact on human beings.
 Animals respond to human emotion, they are proven to reduce stress and lower blood pressure, and they provide a positive common-ground with which to connect to other humans.
 Children and adults alike love to talk about their animals, both past and present, and the human-animal bonds they experience.
 I have animal “assistants” (mostly cats) join me in the office as often as possible.
-As a long-term foster of cats and kittens through Midcoast Humane, you might see the assistants come and then go to new, great homes!
+As a long-term foster parent of homeless cats and kittens, you might see these assistants come and then go to new, great homes!

 Arnie and I were registered through Therapy Dogs.

-It is a pleasure and privilege to partner with Midcoast Humane as a Clinical Supervisor.
-Along with our social work intern from the University of New England, we have developed a pilot program to assist humans faced with the difficult decision to surrender their pets.
-Not only might this require supportive conversations, but those discussions often lead to the discovery of identified needs such as housing, food, and affordable veterinary care.
+It is a pleasure and privilege to partner with the University of New England as a Clinical Supervisor.
+Along with our social work intern at Midcoast Humane, we developed a pilot program in 2025 to assist humans faced with the difficult decision to surrender their pets.
+Not only might this situation require supportive conversations, but the discussions often lead to the discovery of previously unidentified needs such as safe housing, food, and affordable veterinary care.

-We also provide support groups for shelter staff members who are affected by their difficult and emotional work in animal welfare.
+We also provided support groups for shelter staff members who are affected by their difficult and emotional work in animal welfare.